xuzmocode4-325/recipes-app-api/README.md

     *    `--rm`: removes the container
     *    `app`: the name of the service
     *    `sh -c`: passes in a shell command

+## Testing

+*   **`docker compose run --rm app sh -c "python manage.py test"`** - This command runs the docker image and all the tests for each app using Django's built test module.

+## Deployment
+The run.sh file is prepares the application environment and starting the application server.

+Deployment is simplified and through the run.sh file, a shell script designed to automate the process of setting up and starting a web application using Django and uWSGI.

+Exit immediately if a command exits with a non-zero status `set -e`

+Wait for the database to be ready before proceeding `python manage.py wait_for_db`

+Collect static files into the STATIC_ROOT directory without user input `python manage.py collectstatic --noinput`

+Apply database migrations to ensure the database schema is up to date `python manage.py migrate`

+Start the uWSGI application server with specified configurations
+- Listen on socket :9000
+- Use 4 worker processes
+- Run in master mode
+- Enable threading
+- Load the WSGI application from the app.wsgi module `uwsgi --socket :9000 --workers 4 --master --enable-threads --module app.wsgi`